MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Changelog

+= 0.22.0 =
+23.07.2023: BugFix in Class ReadImageFolder for thumbnails for Videos in Subfolder.

 = 0.21.0 =
 23.07.2023: New Release after testing.
 Bugfixes for MiniMasonry, LeafletMapClass.js, readImageFolder.php and CSS for Swiper Special Thumbbar.

 = 0.20.0 =
 23.06.2023: New Pre-Release for testing